BillHertzing/Bill.Hertzing.github.io/_drafts/Welcome-to-the-Personal-section-of-my-site.md

 ## TL DR

-If you would like to have access to my posts and pictures about family and friends, direct message me via text message e-mail, or a phone call.
+If you would like to have access to my posts and pictures about family and friends, direct message me via text message, e-mail or a phone call.
 I'll add you to the list of people who have access.

 In the future, I hope to have a simple login form that will make it very easy to authenticate using any of your social media apps, or using a userid / password.